todays tech news scookietech

 You might think that’s an exaggeration.
 That real innovation still takes time.

-And sure, some people argue that most daily tech news is just noise.
-They say you’re better off ignoring the constant stream of updates and focusing on your work.
-That checking news every day is just distraction dressed up as productivity.
+Look, plenty of people argue that most daily tech news is just noise.
+They say you’re better off ignoring the constant stream of updates and focusing on your actual work.
+Checking news every day?
+That’s just distraction dressed up as productivity.
+Fair point.

 I thought that too.

-Then I watched a developer lose a freelance contract because he didn’t know about a security vulnerability that was patched two days earlier.
+Then I watched a developer lose a freelance contract because he didn’t know about a security vulnerability patched just two days earlier.
 The client found someone who did.

 But here’s the real problem.